Matata Ponyo Mapon: Bukanga Lonzo agro-industrial park case

-Matata Ponyo is accused in 2020 by the General Inspectorate of Finance of embezzlement of public funds (up to $205 million) and criminal association during his tenure as Prime Minister.
-He is accused of having set up several companies controlled by his relatives for the management of the agro-industrial park of Bukanga Lonzo in Bandundu.
-The public prosecutor at the Constitutional Court requests the lifting of his parliamentary immunity while he has in the meantime become a senator.
-The Senate rejected this request on March 14, 2021 because, according to the law, it was up to the prosecutor at the Court of Cassation to make the request.
+Matata Ponyo was accused in 2020 by the General Inspectorate of Finance of embezzlement of public funds of up to $205 million and criminal association during his tenure as Prime Minister.
+He is accused of having set up several companies controlled by his relatives for the management of the agro-industrial park of Bukanga Lonzo in Bandundu Province.
+The public prosecutor at the Constitutional Court requested the lifting of his parliamentary immunity while he in the meantime became a senator.
+The Senate rejected this request on 14 March 2021 because, according to the law, it was up to the prosecutor at the Court of Cassation to make the request.

 In May 2021, the prosecutor at the Court of Cassation requested the lifting of the parliamentary immunity of Matata Ponyo so that he could be heard in this case.
 Senators refuse to comment on this request.
-Matata Ponyo is set to stand trial before the Constitutional Court for embezzlement of public funds in this case on October 25, 2021.
+Matata Ponyo stood trial before the Constitutional Court in this case on 25 October 2021.

-On November 15, 2021, the highest court ruled in his favour, ruling that it cannot try him over the agriculture project's alleged mismanagement.
+On 15 November 2021, the court ruled in his favour, ruling that it cannot try him over the agriculture project's alleged mismanagement.
 His lawyer said he considered the case close, although the prosecution anticipated an appeal to other courts.

+On 23 April 2025, the Attorney General requested a prison sentence of 20 years at the Constitutional Court.
+Matata Ponyo rejected these charges and denounced what he called a politically motivated trial.
+On 20 May 2025, the Constitutional Court sentenced Matata Ponyo to 10 years of forced labor for the embezzlement of more than $245 million intended for the Bukangalonzo agro-industrial park project.

 Case of compensation for victims of Zairianization

 In 2011, while he was Minister of Finance, Matata Ponyo was responsible for compensating the victims of the Zairianization policy decreed by Mobutu Sese Seko in the 1970s.
 In July 2021, the prosecutor at the Constitutional Court obtained the lifting of the parliamentary immunity of Matata Ponyo to be able to question him in this case where he is suspected of embezzlement (to the tune of several million dollars).
 President Félix Tshisekedi is pushing for the Senate to lift Matata Ponyo's immunity.

-He was heard by the prosecution at the Constitutional Court and placed under a provisional arrest warrant on July 13 and then he is placed under house arrest.
+He was heard by the prosecution at the Constitutional Court and placed under a provisional arrest warrant on 13 July before being placed under house arrest.